Rashig-1804/csse_teamrepo/hacks/pong.md

     // ---------------------------
     const hitLeft =
       this.ball.position.x - this.ball.radius <= this.paddleLeft.position.x + this.paddleLeft.width &&
-      this.ball.position.x - this.ball.radius >= this.paddleLeft.position.x && // ensures ball is actually near paddle
+      this.ball.position.x - this.ball.radius >= this.paddleLeft.position.x &&
       this.ball.position.y >= this.paddleLeft.position.y &&
       this.ball.position.y <= this.paddleLeft.position.y + this.paddleLeft.height;

     if (hitLeft){
       this.ball.velocity.x = Math.abs(this.ball.velocity.x);
       this.ball.position.x = this.paddleLeft.position.x + this.paddleLeft.width + this.ball.radius;

-      const delta = this.ball.position.y - (this.paddleLeft.position.y + this.paddleLeft.height/2);
+      let delta = this.ball.position.y - (this.paddleLeft.position.y + this.paddleLeft.height/2);
       this.ball.velocity.y = delta * Config.ball.spinFactor;
     }